 The frequency distribution of various ovarian stages in different length groups of A. lineatus during various months is depicted in Figure 1.
 During the pre-breeding season, maturing and mature fish of 45-48 mm TL were 40-48%.
 During the breeding season, mature

 and gravid fish with 50-60 mm TL were 55-65%.
 At the post-breeding season, regressed females reached their maximum (55-68%).

-Table- -3.
+Table- 3.
 Aplocheilus lineatus: Cytomorphological features of oocyte development